Evan S. Connell: Background

 Connell was born in Kansas City, Missouri, the only son of Evan S. Connell, Sr. (1890–1974), a physician, and Ruth Elton Connell.
-He had a sister, Barbara (Mrs. Matthew Zimmermann), to whom he dedicated his novel Mrs. Bridge (1959).
-He graduated from Southwest High School in Kansas City in 1941.
-He started undergraduate work at Dartmouth College but joined the Navy in 1943 and became a pilot.
-After the end of World War II, he graduated from the University of Kansas in 1947, with a B.A. in English.
-He studied creative writing at Columbia University in New York and Stanford University in California.
-He never married, and lived and worked in San Francisco and Sausalito, California from 1954 to 1989, when he moved to Santa Fe, N.M.
+He had a sister Barbara (Mrs. Matthew Zimmermann), to whom he dedicated his novel Mrs. Bridge (1959).
+Connell grew up in the upper middle-class Country Club District of Kansas City, Missouri, and graduated from Southwest High School in 1941.

+He entered Dartmouth College in the fall of 1941, but left in 1943 to become a pilot in the United States Navy.
+After the end of World War II, he entered the University of Kansas and graduated in 1947, with a B.A. in English.
+Connell studied creative writing at Columbia University in New York and Stanford University in California.

-Connell was found dead on January 10, 2013, at an assisted-living facility in Santa Fe, New Mexico.
+Connell never married.
+He lived and worked in San Francisco and Sausalito, California, from 1954 to 1989, and then moved to Santa Fe, New Mexico, when he remained until his death.
+Connell died on January 10, 2013, at an assisted-living facility in Santa Fe.

 Career

 Connell's novels Mrs. Bridge (1959) and Mr. Bridge (1969) are bittersweet, gently satirical portraits of a conventional, unimaginative upper middle-class couple living in Kansas City from the 1920s to the 1940s.
-The couple tries to live up to societal expectations and to be good parents, but they are sadly incapable of bridging the emotional distance between themselves and their children, and between each other.
+The couple tries to live up to societal expectations and to be good parents, but they are sadly incapable of bridging the emotional distance between themselves and their children and between each other.

 The pair of novels was adapted as a 1990 Merchant-Ivory motion picture, Mr. and Mrs. Bridge, starring Paul Newman and Joanne Woodward.
 Critics gave the film mostly positive reviews.

-Connell's 1960 novel, The Patriot, is the story of Melvin Isaacs, aged 17, and his experiences in naval aviation school during the Second World War.
+Connell's 1960 novel The Patriot is the story of Melvin Isaacs, aged 17, and his experiences in naval aviation school during the Second World War.
 Melvin faces the terrifying reality of training and the likelihood of his "washing out" (failing).
 Melvin's attempts to communicate the realities of his experience to his father are rebuffed.
-The characters of Melvin and his father Jacob are similar in many respects to those of Douglas and Mr. Bridge.
 Though not well reviewed, The Patriot contains some rewarding social satire and impressive scenes of aviation.

-Connell's 1984 sweeping account of George Armstrong Custer and the Battle of the Little Bighorn, Son of the Morning Star, earned critical acclaim, was a bestseller, and was adapted as a television film/miniseries in 1991.
-The film won four Emmy Awards.
+Connell's 1984 sweeping account of George Armstrong Custer and the Battle of the Little Bighorn, Son of the Morning Star, earned critical acclaim and was a bestseller.
+The book was adapted as a television miniseries in 1991 and won four Emmy Awards.

 Dorothy Parker described Connell as "a writer of fine style and amazing variety".